Typical Livorno cuisine

 Inland and Sea Dishes.

-Villa Tramonto offers traditional Tuscan cuisine, both fish and inland.
+Villa Tramonto offers fish cuisine inspired by the simplicity of Tuscan origins.
 Our seafront Restaurant offers Daily Menus depending on the catch of the day.

 In every dish, Chef Gilberto combines the simplicity of the preparation along with the freshness of local products, in keeping with the local traditions.